-If you are a resident of a non-EU country, then your tuition fees are likely to be significantly higher and you will be expected to prove you have funding in place to cover the cost.
-Check with the individual university beforehand – annual fees can range from around £11,000–£15,000 (typically at newer universities) to £41,000 to study medicine at Imperial College London (2019 entry).
+If you are an overseas student, then your tuition fees are likely to be significantly higher and you will be expected to prove you have funding in place to cover the cost.
+Check with the individual university beforehand.
 There may be funding support available within the UK and your own country – the British Council is a good place to start.

-Students in England and Wales are not required to begin paying back their student loan until they are earning at least £25,725 (the rules are different for students who began university before the loan repayment system changed in 2012).
+Students in England and Wales are not required to begin paying back their student loan until they are earning at least £2,214 a month (the rules are different for students who began university before the loan repayment system changed in 2012).
 The amount due will be nine per cent of the earnings that exceed the threshold – so, for example, if you were earning £27,000 you would repay £9 per month.
-The repayment threshold in Northern Ireland and Scotland is £18,935; however, the Scottish Government plans to raise the threshold in Scotland to 25,000 by April 2021.
+The repayment threshold in Northern Ireland is £1,481 a month.
+The Scottish Government plans to raise the threshold in Scotland to £25,000 a year by April 2021.
 Again, you pay nine per cent on the portion of your income that exceeds the threshold – for example if you earn £27,000 you would pay £60 a month.

 Some students may gain sponsorship for their degree, which will assist with their course costs.
 This is most common for engineering and construction students.

 - How to get sponsored for a full-time engineering degree